Dr Tom Hart

 Junior Research Fellow

-My research centres around how to monitor penguins and other marine predators in difficult environments such as Antarctica.
+My research centres on how to monitor penguins and other marine predators in difficult environments such as Antarctica.
 Many of the most important environments on the planet are too data deficient to understand global change and to permit effective management.
 I spend a lot of time developing tools and techniques to scale up monitoring and data gathering from these environments.
-One of the most important is SnowBank - a repository and swap shop for polar samples, which aims to reduce the cost of polar research.
-I go to lots of remote places around the Southern Ocean - if you need samples that I can collect, please get in touch.

 Population Genetics of penguins

-I am carrying out population genetic and phylogeographic studies of penguins around Antarctica and the sub-Antarctic, using microsatellites and mitochondrial DNA.
+I am carrying out population genetic and phylogeographic studies of penguins around Antarctica and the sub-Antarctic, using SNPsand sequence data.
 The aim of this project is to see how different species of penguin populations are structured around the Southern Ocean and how these populations have changed in the past in response to changing ice conditions.
-The aim is to define biologically meaningful management units for policy makers and to help identify where best to place protected areas.
-There are many collaborators for this work, but primarily Mike Polito at Wood's Hole Oceanographic Institute and Steve Emslie at UNCW.

 By collaborating with tourist operators we are trying to reach many more potential monitoring sites over the Antarctic Peninsula and surrounding islands.
 It is possible to expand the current limited monitoring network to include a far greater coverage of species and network sites, in a cost effective manner.
 I work closely with Oceanites' Antarctic Site Inventory and Heather Lynch at Stony Brook University.